schamberg97/express-normalizeurl/README.md

 # Express-NormalizeUrl
 URL normalisation for Express and Connect.
-Forked form @AntuanKhanna/express-url to serve as (almost) drop-in replacement and to maintain the unmaintained code.
-(E.g. express-url had a typo, where "repeatedSlash" option was written as "repetedSlash".
-In that case, express-normalizeurl will respect both typing variants)
+Forked from @AntuanKhanna/express-url to serve as an (almost) drop-in replacement (please see Middleware options for that matter) for an unmaintained project.

 ## About